Canada’s Food Guide (CFG)

 Individuals who would like more information on protein intake and sources can visit the HealthLink BC website (search for “protein check”) or contact a HealthLink BC registered dietitian.

-7. How will Canadians know how much food to eat now that the food guide no longer uses food groups, serving sizes, and numbers of servings per day?
+7. How will Canadians know how much food to eat now that the food guide no longer uses serving sizes and numbers of servings per day?

-The food guide is no longer organized into four food groups, but rather has identified three groupings of food that together form the foundation of healthy foods to eat each day.
-The new food guide provides a flexible approach to healthy eating guidance, focusing on proportionality of foods, rather than serving sizes and recommended frequency of servings.
+The new food guide provides a flexible approach to healthy eating guidance, focusing on proportionality of foods, rather than number and size of servings.

 - 1/2 of the plate as vegetables and fruit (fresh, frozen, canned, or dried)